Self-Reporting CM Credits

 - For multi-part events, please use only one form.
 Enter the dates and the times of the event and not each individual session.
 Briefly describe all individual sessions and speaker information in the "Event or Course Description."

-- Distance education (i.e., asynchronous learning events, CD-ROMs, telecasts, podcasts) is not eligible for self-reporting.
+- On demand education (i.e., asynchronous learning events, CD-ROMs, telecasts, podcasts) is not eligible for self-reporting.

 - Teaching for a salary, fee, or honorarium is not eligible for self-reporting CM credits.